tier4/AWSIM/docs/DeveloperGuide/Layer/Usecase/PcdGeneration/index.md

 ## Execution and Parameters

 ### Execution
-If you play simulation with a scene prepared with the steps above, PointCloudMapper will automatically start mapping.<br>
+If you play prepared scene, `PcdGenerator` will automatically start mapping.<br>
-PCD file will be written when you stop your scene or all locations in the route are captured.
+`PCD` file will be written when you stop scene or all lanelets in the route are captured.

-If the Vehicle stops moving for longer and you see the following message in the bottom left corner - you can safely stop the scene.
+If the `Vehicle` stops moving and you see the following message in the bottom left corner, you can safely stop the scene.

 ```pcd save success```